🇦🇺 Australia

 Note: This occupation is on the Short-term Skilled Occupation List (STSOL).
 The independent Subclass 189 visa is not available.
 PR pathways require state nomination (190), regional nomination (491), or employer sponsorship (482 → 186).

-Demand for Industrial Pharmacists in Australia
+Why Industrial Pharmacists Are In Demand in Australia

 Visa Pathways for Industrial Pharmacists